Of course, whatever we might imagine about the future could be pathetically wrong. The author is quite aware that he may make

 a fool of himself - as so many before, who had tried to look into the future.

 Even some of the smartest engineers and scientists have published predictions that proved to be grotesquely inaccurate only a few years later.
-Here is a short list of some of the most notable failures:
+Here is a short, but easily extendable, list of some of the most notable failures:

 "The Americans have need of the telephone, but we do not.
 We have plenty of messenger boys." - Sir William Preece, Chief Engineer, British Post Office, 1878